 The UAGCGP is part of the Department of Cellular and Molecular Medicine in the UA College of Medicine – Tucson, and works closely with the UArizona Health Sciences in the administration of the program.
 The strengths of the program include senior leadership, and outstanding course content and fieldwork rotations.
 The program opened its doors to our inaugural class in the fall semester of 2019.

 About the Program

-Our students will benefit from UA’s rich biomedical research and clinical training programs in both Tucson and Phoenix.
-With campuses and medical schools in both cities, students will have the opportunity to train with clinicians, researchers, and experts in the field of genetics and genomic medicine.
+Our students benefit from UA’s rich biomedical research and clinical training programs in both Tucson and Phoenix.
+With campuses and medical schools in both cities, students have the opportunity to train with clinicians, researchers, and experts in the field of genetics and genomic medicine.

 We respectfully acknowledge the University of Arizona is on the land and territories of Indigenous peoples.
 Today, Arizona is home to 22 federally recognized tribes, with Tucson being home to the O’odham and the Yaqui.
 Committed to diversity and inclusion, the University strives to build sustainable relationships with sovereign Native Nations and Indigenous communities through education offerings, partnerships, and community service.